VEuPathDB/vagrant-rpmbuild/README.md

 the shared volume for easy access by host editors and so files (especially spec files) survive a `vagrant destroy`.
 Symbolic links are used to complete the `rpmbuild` directory structure.

+## Experimental

+The `deps/` directory houses Ansible playbooks that install build dependencies for individual modules.
+You can load them like so:

+    bin/prepdeps deps/python27.yml